feedzai/openl2d/README.md

 ## Replicating our experiments

 ### L2D Baseline Results
 After following the steps to obtain the **FiFAR Dataset**, detailed in the previous section, the user must run the file "[Code/testbed/run_tests.py](Code/testbed/run_tests.py)".
-This script produces the test split assignments for each testing scenario generated in Step 4 of the previous section.
+This script produces the test split assignments for each testing scenario.
 These assignments are obtained by using each of our 3 baseline models, detailed in the [paper](Documents/Paper.pdf), resulting in a total of 900 sets of assignments.

 ### ML Model evaluation

-The plots, numerical results, and hyperparameter choices relating to our ML model. are obtained using the script [Code/ml_model/training_and_predicting.py](Code/ml_model/training_and_predicting.py).
+The plots, numerical results, and hyperparameter choices relating to our ML model are obtained using the script [Code/ml_model/training_and_predicting.py](Code/ml_model/training_and_predicting.py).

 ### Synthetic expert's decision evaluation